cime/gitlab2gogs/README.md

 To convert newly created Repository and Organization names to lowercase, append `--lc-names` to command line.

-For migration of Repositories in a single Organization: `-gitlab-org <organization name>`
+For migration of Repositories in a single Organization: `-namespace <organization name>`

-And to migrate a single Repository within that Organization: `-gitlab-repo <repository name>`
+And to migrate a single Repository within that Organization: `-project <repository name>`

+To make migrated Repositories as mirror (backup) Repository: `--mirror`